THE CONCLUDING CHAPTER OF CRAWFORD

 Joan Crawford Biographical Facts

-Birth name: Lucile Fay LeSueur (also spelled “Lucille” with two “L's” after the “i”).
-Following her mother's marriage to Henry Cassin in 1909, her name became "Lucile Cassin."
-As a child, teenager and young adult, she frequently used the name "Billie Cassin," before returning to her birth name, Lucille LeSueur, upon starting her career as a dancer in her late teens.
-Her name became "Joan Crawford" following her employment with MGM in 1925.
-"Joan Crawford" was chosen by MGM as her stage name, however, she used "Joan Crawford" as her legal name from 1925-onward.
+Birth Name: Lucile Fay LeSueur (also spelled “Lucille” with two “L's” after the “i”).
+Following her mother's marriage to Henry Cassin in 1909, Joan's name became "Lucile Cassin."
+As a child, teenager and young adult, she frequently used the name "Billie Cassin," before returning to her birth name, Lucille LeSueur, when beginning her dancing career in her late teens.
+Her name officially became "Joan Crawford" following her employment with MGM in 1925.
+"Joan Crawford" was chosen by MGM as her stage name via a magazine contest in "Movie Weekly" magazine.
+"Joan Crawford" became her legal name from 1925-onward.
+Some of Joan's close friends, who knew her prior to 1929 (such as Douglas Fairbanks, jr.), called her "Billie" throughout her life.

 (1904 and 1905 are also cited as birth years, with 1908 being Joan's official, and legal, year of birth.
-However, documentation and fact-based timelines have determined that 1906 is the correct year of birth) See this website’s birth year debunking section for complete documentation.
+However, documentation and fact-based timelines have determined that 1906 is the correct year of birth, with 1904 being a physical impossibility) See this website’s birth year debunking section for complete documentation.

 Siblings: Hal LeSueur (born 09/03/1903; died May 3rd, 1963); Daisy McConnell (half-sister) (born in 1900, died November 23rd, 1904)

-Favorite color: Joan’s favorite color varied, but her favorites were: "Wedgewood blue," green and pink.
-Joan stated her favorite color to wear was green.
+Favorite Color(s): Joan’s favorite color varied over the years, but her noted favorites were: "Wedgewood blue," green, and pink.
+Joan once stated in an interview that her favorite color to wear was green.

 Douglas Fairbanks, Jr. (June 3rd, 1929 - May 12th, 1933) (The marriage lasted 3 years and 11 months)